Springer & Steinberg, P.C.

 Denver Health Medical Center: As Denver's Level I trauma center and a safety-net hospital, Denver Health regularly receives burn patients from across the city and surrounding counties, particularly in cases where immediate stabilization is needed before transfer to a specialized burn unit.

-Knowing which facility treated you or your loved one matters for your legal case.
+Knowing which facility treated you or your loved one matters for any subsequent legal matter.
 Medical records from these institutions form the evidentiary foundation of any burn injury claim, documenting the extent of injury, the treatment required, and the prognosis for recovery.

-Oil, Gas, and Energy Industry Accidents: Colorado's energy sector is concentrated along the Front Range and the DJ Basin, with significant operations in Weld, Adams, and Larimer counties—all within commuting distance of Denver.
+Oil, Gas, and Energy Industry Accidents: Colorado's energy sector is concentrated along the Front Range and the DJ Basin, with significant operations in Weld, Adams, and Larimer counties, all within commuting distance of Denver.
 Workers in this sector face risks from wellhead blowouts, pipeline ruptures, natural gas ignition, and chemical exposure.
 Flash fires and thermal burns are among the most serious injuries documented in oilfield incident reports.
-Third-party liability claims against equipment manufacturers, contractors, or property owners may exist alongside workers' compensation claims.

-Construction and Electrical Burns: Denver's sustained construction boom—driven by population growth, commercial development, and infrastructure projects—places a significant number of workers near electrical hazards, welding equipment, and flammable materials.
+Construction and Electrical Burns: Denver's sustained construction boom, driven by population growth, commercial development, and infrastructure projects, places a significant number of workers near electrical hazards, welding equipment, and flammable materials.
 Electrical arc flash injuries, which can cause severe deep-tissue burns without direct flame contact, are a recognized hazard on construction sites.
-OSHA standards under 29 CFR Part 1926 govern electrical safety on construction sites, and violations of those standards can be relevant evidence in civil litigation.

 Residential and Apartment Fires: Denver's dense urban neighborhoods and aging housing stock contribute to residential fire risks.
-Faulty wiring, defective appliances, improperly maintained heating systems, and landlord negligence in failing to install or maintain smoke detectors and sprinkler systems can all give rise to civil liability.
-Colorado's landlord-tenant law and local Denver housing codes establish baseline safety obligations that, when violated, may support a negligence claim.
+Faulty wiring, defective appliances, improperly maintained heating systems, and landlord negligence in failing to install or maintain smoke detectors and sprinkler systems are all recurring causes of injury.

-Motor Vehicle Accidents: Collisions involving fuel ignition—particularly those involving commercial trucks carrying flammable cargo on I-70, I-25, or I-76—can result in catastrophic burn injuries to vehicle occupants.
-Colorado's commercial trucking regulations and federal FMCSA standards are frequently at issue in these cases.
+Motor Vehicle Accidents: Collisions involving fuel ignition, particularly those involving commercial trucks carrying flammable cargo on I-70, I-25, or I-76, can result in catastrophic burn injuries to vehicle occupants.

 Seek immediate medical care.
 Even burns that appear moderate can worsen over the first 24 to 72 hours due to fluid shifts, infection risk, and tissue death.
 Emergency care followed by evaluation at a verified burn center is the medically appropriate course for any significant burn.
 Do not delay treatment in an effort to document the injury yourself.